-"New construction" means structures for which the start of construction commenced on or after [effective start date of this floodplain management bylaw] and includes any subsequent improvements to such structures.
-Any construction started after May 1, 1978 and before [effective start date of this floodplain management bylaw] is subject to the bylaw in effect at the time the permit was issued, provided the start of construction was within 180 days of permit issuance.
+"New construction" means structures for which the start of construction commenced on or after the effective start date of this floodplain management bylaw and includes any subsequent improvements to such structures.
+Any construction started after 6/5/1989 and before the effective start date of this floodplain management bylaw is subject to the bylaw in effect at the time the permit was issued, provided the start of construction was within 180 days of permit issuance.